Background and aims

-The Bromley Home Treatment Team in the Oxleas NHS Foundation Trust takes referrals from other services and self-referrals to provide community alternatives to admission to hospitals.
-The Outcome Measurement System was developed by the Bromley Home Treatment Team in partnership with service users and is a ‘state-of-the-art’ technology system which allows professionals to see real time severity of a patient’s mental health, allows monitoring of changes in severity, and uses this information to aid clinical decision making.
+The outcome measurement system was developed by the Bromley HTT in partnership with service users and is a ‘state-of-the-art’ technology system which allows professionals to see real time severity of a patient’s mental health, allows monitoring of changes in severity, and uses this information to aid clinical decision making.

 - Clinicians were able to plan medical reviews and plan transfers to community services

 - Clinicians were able to identify changes in patient health over time

 - Clinicians were able to see live information which led to the delivery of better care

 - Service users say they have improved mood and are able to get back into employment

 The aim of the ZSA Case Studies is to introduce users to a range of examples of new and innovative practice, with the broad aim of working to support people with their mental health, bring awareness to and help prevent incidence of suicide.
 Please seek further information by contacting the ZSA and appropriate professional input prior to making a decision over its use.

 This content was developed based on information within the public domain.
 If you would like to update this content, contact us

 For more information on ZSA case studies, please refer to ZSA Policies.